jdickhausen/CSS-Web/README.md

 # CSS-Web
 This is the first website I ahve created using
 HTML and CSS.
-It using external CSS and nearly all elements of both CSS and HTML that I have learned until now doing The Odin Project.
+I create this using external CSS and elements of both CSS and HTML that I have learned until now doing The Odin Project.